 Is it easy? - NO. It takes a lot of meal prep and planning.
 Is it worth it?
 Yes, this is the best I have ever felt in my adult life.
 I am most interested to see how my body reacts to corn and sugar.

 I ended up losing 7 lbs and I am not sure how many inches because I didn't measure 🙁 However I am down a dress size, pants size and shirt size.
-I WILL measure the next round.
+Next time I will measure.
 I didn't take official before and after pictures BUT this is the closest I could get.
 This "before" photo was taken of my Dad and I on the beach on January 2nd.
 The "after picture" was taken on February 19th.
 I started my Whole 30 on January 24, 2016.
 You can really SEE the difference!
 I am elated with my results and most importantly I feel FANTASTIC!

 Whole 30 Tips: